 - Two buckets, one for water and one for mixing the glue and grout.

-- A tile cutter if removing individual tiles from the base mat is not enough.
+- A tile cutter if removing individual tiles from the backing mat is not sufficient.

-- A pair of scissors or a utility knife to cut the support mat.
+- Scissors or box cutter to cut the backing mat.

 - A flat block of wood or board about 7cm wide and 20cm long and a hammer to level the mats.
 This prevents tiles or parts of tiles from sticking out.

-Step 1: Mix your glue according to the instructions on the package.
-Apply the glue to the wall with the flat side of the trowel.
+Step 1: Mix your glue according to the instructions on the packaging.
+Apply the adhesive to the wall with the flat side of the trowel.
 Use the edge of the trowel to make even, deep grooves in the adhesive.

-Top tip: If you are working on a large area, divide it up so that the adhesive does not harden and become unusable.
+Top tip: If you're working on a large area, split it up so the glue doesn't harden and become unusable.

-Step 2: Lightly attach the mosaic tile panels to the adhesive with even pressure.
-Line up the following mats with the tiles.
+Step 2: Lightly attach the mosaic tile sheets onto the adhesive with even pressure.
+Align the following mats with the tiles.

-Top tip: tap the block of wood lightly with the hammer to make sure that all tiles are level.
+Top Tip: Tap the block of wood lightly with the hammer to ensure all the tiles are level.

-Step 3: As soon as the adhesive has set sufficiently, the protective cover must be removed from the tiles.
-If your tiles are covered with protective paper, wet it a few times with water and carefully peel it off.
-If your tiles are covered with a plastic film, simply peel it off.
+Step 3: Once the adhesive has set sufficiently, the protective cover must be removed from the tiles.
+If your tiles are covered with protective paper, wet it a few times with water and carefully remove it.
+If your tiles are covered with a plastic film, simply remove it.

-Step 4: Wipe the excess adhesive off the tile surface with a damp cloth or sponge when the adhesive has dried on.
-Note the times indicated on the packaging.
+Step 4: Once the adhesive has dried, wipe the excess adhesive off the tile surface with a damp cloth or sponge.
+Observe the times stated on the packaging.

-Step 5: mix and apply your grout and fill in any gaps.
-Never use sand-based grout on glass, metal and mirror tiles.
+Step 5: Mix and apply your grout and fill in any gaps.
+Never use grout containing sand on glass, metal and mirror tiles.

-Step 6: Wait 2 hours, then wipe the excess grout off the tile surfaces with a damp cloth or sponge.
-Use only light pressure so as not to accidentally remove the grout from the gaps.
+Step 6: Wait 2 hours and then wipe the excess grout off the tile surfaces with a damp cloth or sponge.
+Use only light pressure to avoid accidentally removing the joint compound from the gaps.

-Please Note: We are not responsible for any damages resulting from direct or indirect use of the contents of this article.
+Please note: we are not liable for any damage resulting from direct or indirect use of the content of this article.